theronhitchman/linear-algebra/syllabus/index.md

 ##Course Description:

-This course is devoted to [content description goes here].
+This course is devoted to the basics of linear algebra: the study of systems of linear equations, vectors, matrices, and those things which arise when pursuing basic questions about these objects further.

 Students who complete this course will learn to work _as a mathematician does_.
 To meet this challenge, we will run class as an [Inquiry Based Learning][IBL] (IBL) environment.

-Successful students will [promisary syllabus stuff goes here: skills based]
+Successful students will learn to perform basic computations in linear algebra, but will also build mental models of the geometry behind linear algebra that builds intuition.
+They will understand the three pictures (row, column, and transformation) behind a system of linear equations, and the central role played the Fundamental Theorem of Linear Algebra.

+Finally, student will learn the basics of the computer algebra system Sage.

 ##Basic Information:

 - Instructor: 		Theron J Hitchman
 - Office: 		    327 Wright Hall
 - Office Hours: 	MWF  2-3 pm.
   To meet at another time, contact me by email to make an appointment.
 - contact info: